-The following statitizes are a combined report of incidents reported to Campus authorities and/or the Seattle Police Department.
-These statistics are a reporting requirement of the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act (Clery Act).
+The following statistics are a combined report of incidents reported to Campus authorities and/or the Seattle Police Department.
+These statistics are a reporting requirement of the Jeanne Clery Campus Safety Act (Clery Act).

 The following statistics report on crimes that occurred in these geographical areas where relevant: